1)

 WHERE table_name = 'requestLog';

-You can execute the output from the previous statement.
+can execute the output from the previous statement.

-Every user has a default tablespace.
-New database objects are created in that default tablespace if nothing else is specified on creation/alteration
+user has a default tablespace.
+New database objects are created in that default

 --MOVING ALL TABLES FROM USER / SCHEMA to ANOTHER TABLESPACE